Maniek13/chatApp---pre-alpha-/README.md

 ________In progres
 - add function to uncheck contact in list
-- handle messages with people(sometimes does not send or display twice)
+- handle messages with people(sometimes does not send or display twice, or no display)
 - error when client start first (reset server)
 - private responde